Nicktown, Pennsylvania

 Nicktown is an unincorporated community in Cambria County, Pennsylvania, United States.
 The community is located at the junction of Pennsylvania Route 271 and Pennsylvania Route 553, 3.4 mi south-southwest of Northern Cambria.
 Nicktown has a post office with ZIP code 15762, which opened on November 11, 1870.

+Geology

+Nicktown is underlain by the Pennsylvanian age Casselman Formation.
+The axis of the Barnesboro Syncline trends northeast west of town.

+Demographics

+The United States Census Bureau defined Nicktown as a census designated place (CDP) in 2023.